Why You Should Stop Eating Whey Protein | Whey Protein Substitute

-Whey has become particularly popular with athletes and bodybuilders who take it post workout to repair muscle after hard training sessions.
+Whey has become particularly popular with athletes and bodybuilders who take the protein powder post workout to repair muscle after hard training sessions.

-Why has whey become the go-to protein source for so many people?
+Why has whey become the go-to protein powder source for so many people?

 Whey is relatively cheap to manufacture because it’s a byproduct of the cheesemaking process.
 The cheap manufacturing cost and some savvy marketing helped turn it into the successful industry it is today.